-Alliteration is a literary device where two or more words in a phrase or line of poetry share the same beginning sound.
-The words can be adjacent or can be separated by one or more words.
-Usually the beginning consonants in the words are used for the alliteration; but, sometimes the vowels in the words are used.
+Alliteration is a literary device where two or more words in a phrase or line of poetry share the same beginning consonant sound.
+The words may be adjacent or separated by one or more words.

 Closed my lids, and kept them close,